-Then again, at the other end of the spectrum, you should also invest in something a bit more secure than spreading toys across the floor in the hopes that burglars won’t look down and will, in comedic fashion, slip and invertedly keep your home safe in the process.
-In the most extreme cases, we hope to provide a solution that means you don’t feel the need to instal a panic room that essentially seals off the most important part of the home, your family.
+Then again, at the other end of the spectrum, you should also invest in something a bit more secure than spreading toys across the floor in the hopes that burglars won’t look down and will, in comedic fashion, slip and inversely keep your home safe in the process.
+In the most extreme cases, we hope to provide a solution that means you don’t feel the need to install a panic room that essentially seals off the most important part of the home, your family.

 Here are a few of our favourite alternative movie security solutions which we wholeheartedly don’t recommend…